wurmlab/SBC361-programming-in-R/2018/practical1.md

 October 2018

-Yannick Wurm and Rodrigo Pracana (and Robert Verit)
+Yannick Wurm and Rodrigo Pracana (and Robert Verity)

 ## Introduction
 This practical 1 is an introduction to regular expressions.